P A T R I C I A V A N N E S S

 Chanticleer

-Composer, violinist, and poet Patricia Van Ness (1951) draws upon elements of medieval and Renaissance music to create a signature voice that has been hailed by musicians, audiences, and critics.
-She has been called a modern-day Hildegard von Bingen (1,2), with her ability to compose music “ecstatic and ethereal,” “both ancient and new.”
-(2,3) As in medieval aesthetics, her music and poetry explore the relationship between beauty and the Divine.
+Composer, violinist, and poet Patricia Van Ness (1951) draws on elements of medieval and Renaissance music to create a signature voice acclaimed by musicians, audiences, and critics.
+She has been called a modern-day Hildegard von Bingen (1,2), known for music “ecstatic and ethereal,” “both ancient and new” (2,3).
+As in medieval aesthetics, her music and poetry explore the relationship between beauty and the Divine.

 1 Gary Higginson, Music Web UK